sarangbhagwat/nskinetics/README.rst

 Installation
 ------------

 Get the latest version of NSKinetics from `PyPI <https://pypi.org/project/nskinetics/>`__.
-If you have an installation of Python with pip, simple install it with:
+If you have an installation of Python with pip, simply install it with:

     $ pip install nskinetics